Code-Institute-Submissions/ucd-project/README.md

 The content of the home page provides fans with information as to the band's origin and incorporates images of the band themselves and on-stage.
-The home page is written in HTML with CSS styling to position images within the text.
+The home page is written in HTML with Bootstrap and CSS styling to position images within the text.

 ### The Audio Page